 A visit to New Orleans is incomplete without a stroll down Magazine Street.
 Reminiscent of an old-time American Main Street, this street is one of the top points of interest in New Orleans.

 Magazine Street follows the curve of the Mississippi River about seven blocks from the waterfront.
 It’s a 5-mile-long shopping paradise.
-You’ll browse through antique shops, clothing stores, and home décor stores.
+Browse through antique shops, clothing stores, and home décor stores.
 Local art is also in abundance along the drag.

 Canal Street

 Drawing the southern boundary of the French Quarter, Canal Street is one of NOLA’s must-sees.
-The grand avenue reminds of Paris’s Champs d’Elysee.
-It’s lined with upscale boutiques, department stores, malls, and some of the best luxury hotels in New Orleans.
+The grand avenue is reminiscent of Paris’s Champs d’Elysee, lined with upscale boutiques, department stores, malls, and some of the finest luxury hotels in New Orleans.

 Canal Street is wonderful to explore on foot, but don’t miss the chance to ride its famous streetcar.
-The streetcar plies the entire 5.5-mile route between Greenwood Cemetery and the Mississippi.
+The Canal Street Streetcar Line plies the entire 5.5-mile route between Greenwood Cemetery and the Mississippi River.

 Mardi Gras World